How to Connect a pH Sensor to a Raspberry Pi

-- The PRB and PGND pins should be connected via your breadboard to the centre and shield pins of your BNC connector.
+- The PRB and PGND pins should be connected via your breadboard to the center and shield pins of your BNC connector.

-you should see the following response, if not then check you connections, ensure the light on the pH circuit is blue and reboot your RPi.
+you should see the following response, if not then check your connections, ensure the light on the pH circuit is blue and reboot your RPi.

 In the image above I have 3 sensors connected to my RPi, the pH sensor connection is indicated by Hex value 63.
 The factory pre-set address for the pH sensor is 99 or 63 in hexadecimal as mentioned above, if you have more than 1 pH circuit connected then you will need to specify a different value.
 To do this we need to add some python code to our RPi.

-Atlas Scientific provide the python code that I will be using here for interfacing with the pH Circuit.
+Atlas Scientific provides the python code that I will be using here for interfacing with the pH Circuit.